CyberKiller/AutoChronoGG/README.md

 * Enable by setting `email.enabled` to `true` in `.config`.

 ### Gmail oauth API

+Use this to send emails using Gmail's oauth API instead.

 1. Enable by setting `email.gmail.enabled` to `true` in `.config`.
 2. Go to <https://developers.google.com/gmail/api/quickstart/python>, complete step 1 and save `credentials.json` as `.gmail_credentials.json` to the same directory as this script.
 Then pip install the requirements in step 2.